 Well, we had to mention it although we’re not smokers ourselves.
-A lot of people are fascinated with marijuana culture in the Netherlands.
+A lot of people are fascinated with the marijuana culture in the Netherlands.
 In Amsterdam, I’d say that it’s at its peak with nice lounges where you can relax, however in other parts of the Netherlands, this kind of party culture is not as well tolerated.
 It’s hard to miss the smell.
-You can take a tour of the coffee shops in Amsterdam if you’re curious!
+Click for my coffeeshop guide.

 Climb one of the desanctified churches

 The best way to see the Netherlands is to climb one of the many former church towers across the Netherlands.
 Due to a less religious population and the reformation, many churches are historical monuments that the public can visit for a few euros.
 My favorite clock towers include Dordrecht and Amersfoort!